Skip to main content

 The soul remains with you, for eternity."

-It had been years since that fateful day she received his letter and she wrote no more.
+It had been years since that fateful day she received his letter, and she wrote no more.
 He was crowned king and was probably busy with his kingdom.
-Her father often sends him to wars with the brothers.
+Her father often sends him to war with his brothers.
 She spends most of these years planning and looking after the construction of the Jama Masjid of Delhi and the Chandni Chowk market.
 She had helped her father and arranged the weddings of her brothers.

 On the emperor’s birth anniversary, Jahanara Begum arranged for a feast for the poor at Agra.
 Her slave girl Koli came running and waited for the eunuchs to disperse.